St Peter’s and St Gildas’ School

 The Legion of Mary is a world-wide association of Catholics who have formed themselves into a body to be of service to the Church in the modern world.

-The Legion of Mary has a weekly meeting with prayer to the Holy Spirit and the Rosary.
+The Legion of Mary meets weekly with prayer to the Holy Spirit and the Rosary.
 A main feature of meetings are reports of the work performed by members – always in pairs.
 The work may be home visitation, census work, visits to sick, elderly, housebound or lapsed members of the parish community taking up no more than 2 hours of one’s free time.

 Food Banks